duneanalytics/docs/docs/spellbook/reference/validation.md

+# Validation

-# 🏃♀ Run your spell on dune.com
+How to run your spell on dune.com.

 Copy your spell from the target folder and try running it on dune.com in a new query window.